bl0upibl0up/blockchain-developer-bootcamp-final-project/README.md

 # Festival Tickets Marketplace

 This application implements a festival ticketing system running on a blockchain.
 It allows an organiser to create festivals and sell the tickets, represented as NFTs, on the app.
 It also features a marketplace to allow people sell the tickets they bought.
 The ticket price cannot be higher than 110% of the previous price and the organiser can choose to receive a commission (up to 10%) on these transactions.
+An application is available online at this address to test the smart contracts: [`https://festivalmarketplace.on.fleek.co/`](https://festivalmarketplace.on.fleek.co/).

 ## Smart Contracts